 • and ensures equal mobility opportunities for all population groups.

-The UMP sets out objectives and specifies implementation measures for basic networks and pedestrian and cycling infrastructure, public transport, and individual motor transport.
+The SUMP sets out objectives and specifies implementation measures for basic networks and pedestrian and cycling infrastructure, public transport, and individual motorized transport.

-The UMP can be seen as a process: the content of each module was drafted by engaging with city committees, specialists within the administration and relevant stakeholders.
+The drafting of the SUMP was designed as a process: the content of each module was drafted by engaging with city committees, specialists within the administration and relevant stakeholders.